Indoor air quality is important for you and your child’s health.

 Bioallergens And Allergic Sensitization

-The existence of bio-allergens within the home’s air may contribute to the overall decay of air quality, according to the Emory University School of Medicine.
+According to the Emory University School of Medicine, the existence of bio-allergens within the home’s air may contribute to the overall decay of air quality.

 Bioallergens like cockroach allergens, dust-mite remains, mold, and even pet dander may start triggering your child’s immune system.